valleballe/depthfusion/README.md

 ##  Contribute

-AI Generated Artifacts is under active development and contributors are welcome.
-If you have any suggestions, feature requests, or bug reports, please open new [issues](https://github.com/valleballe/ai-generated-artifacts/issues) on GitHub.
+Depthfusion is under active development and contributors are welcome.
+If you have any suggestions, feature requests, or bug reports, please open new [issues](https://github.com/valleballe/depthfusion/issues) on GitHub.

 ## BibTeX Citation